-- 1. Receive and hold all amounts paid to the Trust Fund by the Board of Trustees. - Accept and deliver securities in a coordance with the instructions of appointed Investment Managers.
-2. - 3.
-Collect dividends and registered interest payments. - 4.
-Collect matured or called securities and coupons. - 5.
-Securities Lending.

-Invest cash balances held from time to time in the individual investment management accounts in short 6. term, cash equivalent securities.

-7. Exercise rights of ownership in a ccordance with pre-described jurisdiction of stock subscriptions and conversion rights.

-- 8. Hold securities in the name of the Master Trust or nominee form. - 9.
-Employ agents with the consent of the Board of Trustees. - 10.
-Provide disbursement and security fail float income. - 11.
-Checking Accounts. - 12.
-On-line Trust and Banking reporting.
+- 1. Receive and hold all amounts paid to the Trust Fund by the Board of Trustees. - Accept and deliver securities in accordance with the instructions of appointed Investment Managers. - Collect dividends and registered interest payments. - Collect matured or called securities and coupons. - Securities Lending. - Invest cash balances held from time to time in the individual investment management accounts in short term, cash equivalent securities. - Exercise rights of ownership in accordance with pre-described jurisdiction of stock subscriptions and conversion rights. - Hold securities in the name of the Master Trust or nominee form. - Employ agents with the consent of the Board of Trustees. - Provide disbursement and security fail float income. - Checking Accounts. - On-line Trust and Banking reporting. - Provide outsourced capital call execution support.